lihanrui/personal-page-react/CONFIGURATION.md

 # Configuration Guide

-This guide explains all configuration files in Henry's Personal Page and how to customize them for your needs.
+This guide explains all configuration files in Hanrui Li | Software Engineer and how to customize them for your needs.

 ## 📁 Configuration Files Overview